agabor/docs/_includes/arduino/getting-started.md

 }
 ```

-When the Arduino attempts to connect to the Parse server, it will need to know whether or not to connect using SSL.
+When the Arduino attempts to connect to the MSG server, it will need to know whether or not to connect using SSL.
 It is recommended to use SSL whenever possible.

 Option 1: SSL